The G3ZPB “Virtual Shack Tour”

 With a second display screen available comes the option of running yet more equipment!

 I also have an SDR receiver (model RSPdx) running “SDRUno” for use as a completely independent receiver for use as an RF Monitor or very sensitive “BandScope” covering any band or frequency up to 2GHz.

-Finally, all this equipment is connected to three antennas.
-There is a half-size “G5RV” wire antenna for 80m to 6m and a two-band Yagi for 2m and 70cms.
+Finally, all this equipment is connected to four antennas.
+There is a 129ft end-fed long-wire antenna for 80m to 10m, a half-size “G5RV” wire antenna for 40m to 6m and a two-band Yagi for 2m and 70cms.
 The Yagi is a commercial item from “Dual” and has 7 elements on 2m (giving 12dBi gain) and 12 elements on 70cms (giving 15dBi gain).
 Also, just below the Yagi are masthead preamplifiers for 2m and 70cms.